 Understandably, as the years have gone by, Ireland’s relationship with bingo has shifted.
 Like in many countries, the emergence of online forms of the game has changed how some people choose to play, while it has also opened the pastime up for a whole new audience to experience it for the very first time.

-Now available on PC, as well as smartphones, and tablets, people across Ireland are able to satisfy their appetite for bingo whenever they like.
+Now available on PC, as well as smartphones, and tablets, people across Ireland are able to play bingo whenever they like.

 Ireland’s bingo call inspiration